databricks/terraform-provider-databricks/docs/resources/job.md

 ```

 ### run_as Configuration Block

+The `run_as` block allows specifying the user or the service principal that the job runs as.
+If not specified, the job runs as the user or service
+principal that created the job.

 * `user_name` - (Optional) The email of an active workspace user.
 Non-admin users can only set this field to their own email.
 * `service_principal_name` - (Optional) The application ID of an active service principal.
 Setting this field requires the `servicePrincipal/user` role.